dotnet/sdk/documentation/TemplateEngine/api/Inside-the-Template-Engine.md

 ### [IComponentManager](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Abstractions/IComponentManager.cs)

-`ComponentManager` is responsible for loading components provided by the host from `ITemplateEngineHost.BuiltIns`.
+`ComponentManager` is responsible for loading [components](#components) provided by the host from `ITemplateEngineHost.BuiltIns`.
 Additional components can be added via `IComponentManager.AddComponent`.
-Similar to templates, components are also dynamically loaded from `TemplatePackage`s during scanning. `ComponentManager` implementation is not publicly accessible; however, it is used when default implementation of `IEngineEnvironmentSettings` is used.
+Similar to templates, components are also dynamically loaded from template packages during scanning. `ComponentManager` implementation is not publicly accessible; however, it is used when default implementation of `IEngineEnvironmentSettings` is used.